zohaib-a-ahmed/portfolio-RAG/README.md

 This repository contains two main functions for implementing a Retrieval-Augmented Generation (RAG) system using Supabase and OpenAI:

-1. Local Function: Processes documents for embedding and storage
+1. uploadDocuments: Processes documents for embedding and storage
 2. Deployed Supabase Edge Function: Handles user queries and performs RAG

 ## Architecture